bmesuere/PhD-thesis/chapter3.md

-# The Unipept API and command line tools {.chapter data-running-title='The Unipept API and CLI'}
+# The Unipept API and command line tools {.chapter data-running-title='3.
+The Unipept API and CLI'}

 The Unipept website is an excellent tool for biodiversity analysis of metaproteomics samples.
 One disadvantage for large-scale data processing is that all analysis must be run manually on the website.
 For high-throughput studies, this manual approach is not viable.
 With this in mind, we developed an API and a set of command line tools to expose the Unipept analysis features for use in automated pipelines and other applications.